ProjectTorreyPines/FUSE.jl/docs/src/develop.md

     Then select the `Julia tracecompile` in jupyter-lab

 !!! note
-    When pushing a jupyter notebook make sure that the output is cleared
+    When pushing changes in a jupyter notebook, make sure that all the output cells are cleared